Additivity of higher rho invariants and nonrigidity of topological manifolds: Product formula for higher rho invariants

 Let us denote the latter by $\mathscr S_t \coloneqq (S_2)_tS_1(S_2)_t$.
 Note that $\mathscr S_t$ is a symmetry for each $t$.
 We define a projection $P_t \coloneqq (\mathscr S_t + 1)/2$.
 To summarize, $\rho(\theta\times \mathbb R^2)$ is represented by the path of invertibles

 which is precisely\footnote{There appears to be a switch of sign convention in \cite[Section 5.2.1]{MR2220523}.
-In any case, our sign convention is consistent with the usual sign convention in the literature. } $\tau_\ast( \rho(\theta) \otimes \ind_L(\mathbb R^2))$.
+Our sign convention is consistent with the usual sign convention in the literature. } $\tau_\ast( \rho(\theta) \otimes \ind_L(\mathbb R^2))$.
 This finishes the proof. \end{proof}